Our top pick for

 We're not expecting Stoneridge to pay a dividend over the next 12 months.

-Stoneridge, Inc., together with its subsidiaries, designs and manufactures engineered electrical and electronic components, modules, and systems for the automotive, commercial, off-highway, motorcycle, and agricultural vehicle markets.
+Stoneridge, Inc. , together with its subsidiaries, designs and manufactures engineered electrical and electronic components, modules, and systems for the automotive, commercial, off-highway, motorcycle, and agricultural vehicle markets in North America, South America, Europe, and internationally.
 The company operates in three segments: Control Devices, Electronics, and Stoneridge Brazil.
-The Control Devices segment offers sensors, switches, and actuators that monitor, measure, or activate specific functions within a vehicle.
-The Electronics segment designs and manufactures driver information systems, camera-based vision systems, connectivity, compliance products, and electronic control units.
+The Control Devices segment offers sensors, switches, actuators, and connectors that monitor, measure, or activate specific functions within a vehicle.
+The Electronics segment designs and manufactures driver information systems, camera-based vision systems, connectivity, and compliance products.
 Its products collect, store, and display vehicle information, such as speed, pressure, maintenance data, trip information, operator performance, temperature, distance traveled, and driver messages related to vehicle performance.
-This segment's power distribution modules and systems regulate, coordinate, monitor, and direct the operation of the electrical system within a vehicle.
-The Stoneridge Brazil segment design, manufacture and sell vehicle tracking devices and monitoring services; vehicle security alarms and convenience accessories; in-vehicle audio and infotainment devices; and telematics solutions.
-It provides its products and systems to various original equipment manufacturers and tier 1 customers, as well as aftermarket distributors and mass merchandisers for use in various vehicle platforms.
-It serves in North America, South America, Europe, and internationally.
-Stoneridge, Inc. was founded in 1965 and is headquartered in Novi, Michigan.
+This segment's electronic control units regulate, coordinate, monitor, and direct the operation of the electrical system within a vehicle.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.